 - Training templates

-HMRC typically treats all PT income as part of one business unless formally separated.
+HMRC typically treats personal trainer income streams as part of one business unless they are formally separated.

 - All income is combined